**Last updated on: 15 October 2020**

 Basic colour – Red and yellow

 Front – The portrait is that of Yulgok Yi I (1536-1584), also a prominent Confucian scholar during the Joseon period.
 He was the third son of Shin Saimdang whose portrait appears on the 50,000-won-note.
-The building behind his portrait is the Ojukheon House which was the birthplace of Shin Saimdang and Yulgok Yi I.
+The building behind his portrait is the Ojukheon House where Shin Saimdang lived and Yulgok Yi I was born.

 Back – The painting of insects and plants is from Shin Saimdang, who was a well-known painter specializing in insect and plant paintings.